Cybersecurity Firm Detects Nearly 10 Million Phishing Emails ‘Passed Through All Existing Security Layers’

 British cybersecurity firm Darktrace identified 17.8 million phishing emails across its customer base in the first half of the year, with a majority bypassing stringent security protocols.

-Phishing emails are sent by cybercriminals posing as reputable firms or acquaintances in a bid to steal information or money from its intended victims.
+Phishing emails are sent by cybercriminals posing as reputable firms or acquaintances in a bid to steal information or money from their intended victims.
 Of the 17.8 million phishing emails, 26 percent “successfully passed” DMARC authentication—a security measure used by businesses and other entities to ensure hackers do not impersonate their emails, according to an Aug.
 6 report from the company.
 Moreover, 56 percent of these emails (nearly 10 million) were found to have “passed through all existing security layers,” the report stated.

 In May and June alone, Darktrace identified 540,000 attempts to impersonate brands as well as 240,000 emails posing as a VIP from an organization.